 "Notice of Repayment" means a notice showing the summary of payable amount provided by the Lender to the Borrower and listing the Borrower's Due, Interests, fees, adjustments (if any) and Minimum Amount to the Borrower via Registered Phone/Email and/or other means which the Lender may deem fit.

-“Online Loan Application Form” means the online application submitted by the Borrower at website [MFI – exact name of MFI] to the Lender for availing of the Loan.
+“Online Loan Application Form” means the online application submitted by the Borrower at website [DCL – exact name of DCL] to the Lender for availing of the Loan.

 “Outstanding Loan” means the whole or the remaining amount of the Loan which the Borrower has still not repaid to the Lender.

-“Outstanding Interest” means the whole or the remaining amount of the Interest which the Borrower has still not fully repaid to the Lender under the Credit Agreement.
+“Outstanding Interest” means the whole or the remaining amount of the Interest which the Borrower has still not fully repaid to the Lender under the Loan Agreement.

 “Prepayment” means premature repayment as per the terms and conditions laid down by the Lender in that behalf and in force at the time of prepayment.